reach-sh/reach-lang/docs/md/tut.md

 On line 7, we import the compiled `backend`.
 On lines 8 and 9, we load the `stdlib` as `reach`.

-React compiles the Reach standard libray in such a way that it does not have direct access to the environment variables which are used to select the desired standard library.
+React compiles the Reach standard library in such a way that it does not have direct access to the environment variables which are used to select the desired standard library.
 This is why you need to pass `process.env` as an argument